MihailKovachev/Razon/vault/Mathematics/Geometry/Manifolds/Coordinate Systems/index.md

 >>u^1 = \phi_1(u), \dotsc, u^n = \phi_n(u)
 >>$$
 >>
->>In fact, we usually ignore that $f(u)$ is a vector and we simply treat it as an $n$-tuple because what really matters for coordinates are the components of $f(u)$, i.e. $u^1, \cdots, u^n$, and not the other properties which vectors can possess.
->>
 >>Another useful property of coordinate systems is the fact that they are continuous (since they are homeomorphism by definition).
-Intuitively, this means that if two points $p$ and $q$ of $U$ are "close", then their coordinates will be close real numbers.
+Intuitively, this means that if two points $p$ and $q$ of $U$ are "close", then the [Euclidean distance](../../../Algebra/Linear%20Algebra/Vector%20Spaces/Inner%20Product%20Spaces/Euclidean%20Distance.md) between the vectors they correspond to will be small.
 >>
 >